 A selection of school magazines

 We are pleased to have available some editions of RX, the magazine of Rye County Secondary Modern School and RYA, the magazine of Rye Grammar School.
-We have probably exhausted the supply of RXs, but there are several more editions of RYA available in the archive, which we hope to upload over time.

 If anyone has any editions that they are prepared to lend us to upload, please email Tim Rothwell at firstname.lastname@example.org

 We are very grateful to Sandra Delemare for lending us a number of copies of RYA so we could scan them, including the last ever RYA of Summer 1968, complete with messages to Sandra on the back!

 And we are also grateful to Paula Barnard for lending us the Summer 1966 edition of RX – the last one before the schools went comprehensive.